-&lt;sup>28 FED.
+32. FED.
 R. CIV.
 P. 34(b)(1)(B).

-- responses, the responding party can provide an estimated time for substantial completion and supplement the responses to reflect additional details regarding scope and timing once known. - The responding party should include enough detail as necessary to (g) support the objection, and keep in mind that its objection may have to be justified to the court.
+The responding party should include enough detail g) as necessary to support the objection, and keep in mind that its objection may have to be justified to the court.
 Objections on the grounds that a request is vague or ambiguous should explain why, and should be based on a logical interpretation of what is being requested.
 For example, if a request broadly seeks "any and all documents related to policies" and an objection is on the grounds that it is vague, overly broad, and burdensome, explain why each objection applies and carve out what will be produced: "Responding Party objects to producing any and all documents related to policies on the grounds that the term 'policy' is vague and not limited to the specific claims and defenses raised in this dispute.
 Moreover, as written, the request could be read to seek all drafts and communications about policies, including emails from thousands of the company's employees who routinely receive emails with updated policies and updates.
 Searching for emails relating to any and all policies of the company would require an extensive search of all employee emails and would not likely generate information relevant to the claims or defenses in this matter.
-Responding party will produce final copies of its loan origination policies from 2012-2014 from a network drive used by its Compliance Department to maintain all historical final policies related to loan originations.
+Responding party will produce final copies of its loan origination policies from 2012- 2014 from a network drive used by its Compliance

+Department to maintain all historical final policies related to loan originations.
 Responding Party objects to producing any drafts or emails related to policies."